ilshad/layout/README.md

   [:#main] (html/content content))
 ```

-and `layout.html` is your "base" template:
+and `layout.html` is your base template:

 ```html
 <!doctype html>